jaypipes/articles/db/uuid-vs-integer.md

 One strategy is to take extreme care to set the starting integer sequence of the new shard's database tables to a high value leaving room for the original shard's incrementing identifier sequences to continue to grow as needed.
-Each time a new shard is brought online, the same problem will arise.
+Unfortunately, each time a new shard is brought online, the same problem will arise and the application development team will need to play the dance of manually carving out enough space in each shard for new integer primary keys in the shard.

-The other strategy would be to have external identifiers contain an additional "shard key" so that top-level application routers will be able to determine which application shard to send a request to.
+The other strategy would be to have users pass a "shard key" in *addition to the external identifier* so that top-level application routers will be able to determine which application shard to send a request to.
 For example, if each shard contains a customers table that uses a sequentially-generated integer primary key as the customer's external identifier, then an additional shard or partition key will be needed by the top-level application router to determine which shard to send a request for customer "123456" since both shard databases could have "123456" as a primary key in their customers table.
+So the end user might end up having to manually specify shard "A" along with their external identifier of "123456".
+Clearly this is neither ideal nor user-friendly.

 UUIDs as external identifiers eliminate the above issues with regard to scaling out via sharding.
 Since UUIDs are, well, universal, there's no need to worry about duplicate external identifiers.

-Schema design "C" discussed below is specially designed to benchmark the performance of a database schema that uses UUID values for **external** identifiers and sequentially-generated integers for **internal** primary keys.
+**NOTE**: [Schema design "C"](#schema-design-c-auto-incrementing-integer-primary-key-external-uuids) discussed below is specially designed to benchmark the performance of a database schema that uses UUID values for **external** identifiers and sequentially-generated integers for **internal** primary keys.
 This database schema doesn't suffer from the scale-out issues that arise from using sequentially-generated integers as external identifiers.